yetnt/jaiva/docs/Language.md

 ```

 > [!NOTE]
-> In the case of passing `idk` into a function call, unless the paramter is marked as optional, you cannot pass `idk` into a required parameter.
+> In the case of passing `idk` into a function call, unless the parameter is marked as optional, you cannot pass `idk` into a required parameter.

 ## Operators